Coal Mine, CSG and Climate Change

 For over a decade, precious time was lost as politicians sought to make political mileage at our collective cost.
 My frustration with climate change denial was shared by activists and intellectuals around the globe.

 Climate change became an ongoing campaign for me.
-Once I was elected to State Parliament, I had a greater opportunity to give voice to the greatest challenge facing humanity.
-I championed the movement away from fossil fuels to renewable sources of energy.
+In Parliament, I had a greater opportunity to give voice to the greatest challenge facing humanity.
+In my one term in Queensland politics I championed the movement away from fossil fuels to renewable sources of energy.
 I campaigned hard against Big Coal and Coal Seam Gas (CSG).

 The Adani Coal Mine